Why Permission-Based Newsletter Advertising Drives Better Engagement

 Just because someone sees your ad doesn't mean they want to.

 Ads grab attention all the time, but attention alone doesn’t equate to engagement.
 A flashy pop-up, auto-play video, or even a viral post can interrupt—but interruption isn’t invitation.
+In modern digital advertising, consumers are overwhelmed with interruptions.
+Permission-based channels like email newsletters create a more trusted and effective way for brands to engage audiences.
 In fact, it can often feel unwanted.

 The difference in gaining permission matters.